distribworks/dkron/website/docs/basics/getting-started.md

 Check your server is working: `curl localhost:8080/v1`

 :::info
-For a full list of configuration parameters and its description, see the <a href="https://dkron.io/cli/dkron_agent/">CLI docs</a>
+For a full list of configuration parameters and its description, see the [CLI docs](/docs/cli/dkron_agent)
 :::

 ### Create a Job

 :::info
 This job will only run in just one `server` node due to the node count in the tag.
-Refer to the <a href="/usage/target-nodes-spec">target node spec</a> for details.
+Refer to the [target node spec](/docs/usage/target-nodes-spec) for details.
 :::

 ```bash